 Tenancy Agreement for the lease of commercial property with options on rent-free period and early termination.
 The term is generally less than 3 years.
 This is drafted in favour of the Tenant.

-In relation to a lease/tenancy/rental, a termination notice is given by the Landlord to the Tenant in accordance with the notice period under the Agreement.
+Concerning a lease/tenancy/rental, a termination notice is given by the Landlord to the Tenant following the notice period under the Agreement.
 This is drafted from the perspective of the Tenant.

 Please note that this is a general summary of the position under common law and does not constitute legal advice.
 As the laws of each jurisdiction may be different, you may want to speak to your lawyer.

 DocPro Legal is a team of legal professionals with a passion for making quality documents and legal contract templates widely available to the public through cutting edge technology.
 Our lawyers are qualified in numerous common law jurisdictions including the United Kingdom, Australia, New Zealand, India, Singapore and Hong Kong.
 We have experience in major law firms and international banks with expertise in business, commercial, finance, banking, litigation, family, succession and company laws.

 Share this Post